Prodject/Offensive-Security-Cheatsheets/README.md

 # query the local db for a quick file find.
 Run updatedb before executing locate.
 locate passwd

-# show which directory, defined in $PATH, the file is located
+# show which file would be executed in the current environment, depending on $PATH environment variable;
 which nc wget curl php perl python netcat tftp telnet ftp

-# search agressively and recursively across the filesystem
+# search for *.conf (case-insensitive) files recursively starting with /etc;
-find /etc -iname *conf
+find /etc -iname *.conf
 ```